 KNOWLEDGE, SKILLS AND ABILITIES (KSAs): Your qualifications will be evaluated on the basis of your level of knowledge, skills, abilities and/or competencies in the following areas:

-1. Knowledge of law enforcement, inspection, or compliance program support practices and procedures.
+1. Knowledge of office administrative practices and procedures.

 Conditions of Employment:

 TDY Travel: None

 Drug Testing Designated Position: Yes

 All qualification requirements must be met by the closing date of this announcement.
 Additional information on the qualification requirements is outlined in the OPM Qualifications Standards Handbook of General Schedule Positions.
 It is available for your review in our office, in other Federal agency personnel offices, and on OPM's web site at http://www.opm.gov/qualifications .